bbusenius/History-of-Guatemala-2nd-Grade/overview/syllabus.md

 10. **Unit 10: Review and Final Project**
     - Review key concepts and complete a final project showcasing what was learned.

-Each unit includes two 45-minute lessons and one optional field trip per week.
+Each unit includes two 45-60 minute lessons and one optional field trip per week.